Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Introduction

-\begin{itemize} \item We propose a lightweight and efficient hybrid tracker network consisting of an instance tracker and a pixel tracker that effectively copes with video panoptic segmentation. \item Our differentiable matching module for instance tracker can smoothly train the embedding of instances and maintain tracking robustness.
-While our dense pixel tracker does not require additional training. \item Our proposed mutual track and temporal consistency constraints can effectively handle complex challenges such as reappearance after a disappearance due to occlusion and strong instance deformations. \item Extensive experiments demonstrate that HybridTracker outperforms state-of-art methods on Cityscapes-VPS and VIPER datasets. \end{itemize}
+\begin{itemize} \item We present a lightweight and efficient hybrid tracker network consisting of an instance tracker and a pixel tracker that effectively copes with video panoptic segmentation. \item Our differentiable matching module for instance tracker can smoothly train the embedding of instances and maintain tracking robustness.
+While our dense pixel tracker does not require additional training. \item Our proposed mutual track and temporal consistency constraints can effectively handle complex challenges such as reappearance after a disappearance due to occlusion and strong instance deformations. \item Extensive experiments demonstrate that HybridTracker achieves superior performance than state-of-the-art methods on Cityscapes-VPS and VIPER datasets. \end{itemize}